My Success Story- why I’m so passionate about showing you how to start a lifestyle blog.

 This step-by-step tutorial will show you how to launch your own blog.

-I also created this one-page PDF printable with an 8-week launch checklist.
-If you do everything on this checklist, you’ll be well on your way to your first $1,000 month!
+I created this one-page PDF printable with an 8-week launch checklist.
+If you do everything on this checklist, you’ll be well on your way to your first profitable month!

-Before We Begin: Why start a lifestyle blog?
+Before We Begin: Why create a lifestyle blog?

 There are so many great reasons to start a blog today!
 Let’s talk about the obvious one first – money.
 Yes, you can earn money blogging.
 I just had my first $100k year and things are only getting better!
 The best part is that because I make a living from my blog, I am able to stay home with my babies and work from here!

 Don’t let anyone try and tell you blogging is an easy, get rich quick thing.
 It takes a LOT of work, but I still believe it is one of the BEST businesses a stay-at-home-mom, student (or anyone!) can start because of the LOW startup cost and unlimited potential.

 I’ve been able to live a life I only dreamt about when I was waiting tables at a restaurant 5 years ago.
 I am able to wake up every day and do exactly what I want to do!